|Elliott Sound Products||Phase, Time and Distortion in Loudspeakers|

 This is where the filters come into play - they are an essential part of the compromise, and separate the signal into ranges that can be accommodated by the individual drivers.
 The 1st order (6 dB/ octave) filter has the lowest phase shift and the best transient response of all the possibilities.
 It also has the slowest rolloff, so undesirable effects will be heard from the loudspeakers as they are excited by the signals outside their optimum operating frequency range.

 Since filters introduce a phase shift, they also introduce a time delay.
-This is not the fixed delay referred to above, but varies with frequency.
+This is not a fixed delay referred to above, but varies with frequency.
 Perhaps surprisingly, this frequency dependent delay is not overly important to the overall sound, but it requires considerable care to ensure that audible artefacts are not created as a result of the delay.

 The conventional crossover of old was the Butterworth.
 Maximally flat frequency response, a Q of 0.707 (damping factor of 1.414), and 3 dB down at the crossover frequency.
 It has been shown by many workers in acoustics that this is actually wrong, as a 3 dB peak is experienced at the crossover frequency.
 It should be noted that this only occurs with 2nd order (12 dB/ octave) filters and higher - a 1st order filter does not have that problem.